GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

 `ChatMessageLayoutOptionsResolver` uses function `optionsForMessage(at indexPath:,in channel:, with messages:)` which returns [ChatMessageLayoutOptions](../ReferenceDocs/Sources/StreamChatUI/ChatMessageList/ChatMessage/ChatMessageLayoutOptions.md)) for the given cell to setup it's layout and options.
 If the desired customization can't be achieved via `ChatMessageLayoutOptions`, you'll need to subclass `ChatMessageContentView`, which we show [below](#moving-components-of-messages-in-the-layout).

+For more information about `ChatMessageLayoutOptions` please see  [`ChatMessageLayoutOptions` reference docs](../ReferenceDocs/Sources/StreamChatUI/ChatMessageList/ChatMessage/ChatMessageLayoutOptions.md)

 ## Left-aligning all messages
  To left-align all messages inside MessageList, start by creating your custom left-aligned `MessageLayoutOptionsResolver` like this: